Kadina High Campus

 Kadina High Campus, part of The Rivers Secondary College, is a government-funded co-educational comprehensive secondary day school campus, located in Goonellabah, a suburb of Lismore, in the Northern Rivers region of New South Wales, Australia.

-Established in 1976 as Kadina High School, the campus enrolled approximately 440 students in 2018, from Year 7 to Year 12, of whom 16 percent identified as Indigenous Australians and five percent were from a language background other than English.
+Established in 1976 as Kadina High School, the campus enrolled approximately 310 students in 2022, from Year 7 to Year 12, of whom 35 percent identified as Indigenous Australians and seven percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is James Witchard.

 The Rivers Secondary College comprises the Richmond River High Campus, the Kadina High Campus, and the Lismore High Campus.

-House system

-Students are divided alphabetically into four house groups.
-School carnivals in swimming, athletics and cross country are organised on a house basis.
-There are also sport captains in each sport house that lead the houses into house and school spirit chants and organise house meetings and do various jobs.
-The houses are: